 The program’s namesake Tiffany windows at American Red Cross National Headquarters cost a grand total of $10,000 when commissioned in 1917.
-The Women’s Relief Corps of the North and the United Daughters of the Confederacy of the South both contributed equally to their purchase.
+Women of the north and women of the south contributed equally to their purchase.
 This was done as an act of reconciliation and hope for the healing the country was experiencing after the Civil War and also in honor of Red Cross founder Clara Barton’s heroic work for the injured of both sides during that conflict.

 What is the historical legacy for women at the Red Cross?

 American Red Cross founder Clara Barton was known as the “Angel of the Battlefield” for her work helping the wounded during the American Civil War.
 She then founded the American Red Cross is 1881 and served as its leader for the next 23 years until she retired as President in 1904.
 Mabel Boardman followed as the de facto head of the Red Cross.
 Her leadership saw significant organization and growth of chapters.
 In 1909, Red Cross nurse Jane Delano founded the organization’s nursing program that would train over 370,000 nurses throughout its existence.
 During this period (1915) the Red Cross national headquarters building in Washington, DC, situated across from the White House, was constructed.